| Updated September 20th, 2004 Please read the

 litharge failure in the bulls-eyes of a third order Chance Brothers lens

-the Buffalo and Erie County Historical Society, and inspections of a
+at the Buffalo and Erie County Historical Society, and inspections of a fourth-order fixed lens at Buffalo's Coast Guard base and a fifth-order

 fixed lens at the historical society museum.
 Museum curators also made